thanasisk/dns_over_tls/README.md

 As you can see, this is a 2 stage build, in order to keep the running image small
 # security considerations
+## SUID and Linux capabilities
 Normally, to bind to ports below 1024, you need root rights.
-However, recent Docker versions support Linux capabilities ```man 7 capabilities```.
+In the event of a compromise, this would give the attacker full root access on the machine, something that is clearly not acceptable from a security perspective.However, recent Docker versions support Linux capabilities ```man 7 capabilities```.
 Setting the right capability to *BOTH* the executable and the process, do the following